oven-sh/bun/docs/guides/ecosystem/neon-drizzle.md

 ---
-name: Use Neon Postgres using Drizzle ORM with Bun
+name: Use Neon Postgres through Drizzle ORM
 ---

-[Neon](https://neon.tech/) is a fully managed serverless Postgres.
-Neon separates compute and storage to offer modern developer features such as autoscaling, branching, bottomless storage, and more.
+[Neon](https://neon.tech/) is a fully managed serverless Postgres, separating compute and storage to offer features like autoscaling, branching and bottomless storage.
 Neon can be used from Bun directly using the `@neondatabase/serverless` driver or through an ORM like `Drizzle`.

 Drizzle ORM supports both a SQL-like "query builder" API and an ORM-like [Queries API](https://orm.drizzle.team/docs/rqb).

----

 Get started by creating a project directory, initializing the directory using `bun init`, and installing Drizzle and the [Neon serverless driver](https://github.com/neondatabase/serverless/).

 ```sh
 $ mkdir bun-drizzle-neon